mattermost/mattermost-test-management/data/test-cases/cloud/delete-workspace/test-case-2.md

 1. On System Console > Billing & Account > Subscriptions, Click on **Delete Workspace** button.
 2. Click on **Downgrade To Free** button.
 3. Verify user is downgraded to Cloud Free.
+4. User navigates back to System Console > Billing & Account > Subscriptions page.
-4. Click on **Delete Workspace** button.
+5. Click on **Delete Workspace** button.
-5. Once the survey question is filled, click on **Delete Workspace** button.
+6. Once the survey question is filled, click on **Delete Workspace** button.
-6. Once the workspace is deleted, you will see a success screen stating that the workspace has been deleted.
+7. Once the workspace is deleted, you will see a success screen stating that the workspace has been deleted.
-7. Click the Go to Mattermost.com button.
+8. Click the Go to Mattermost.com button.

 **Expected**